- Name the three macronutrients ad their main functions.

 Concept 2: Focusing on variety, the density of nutrients, and food amounts.

-Concept 3: Limiting calories from added sugars and saturated fats along with reductions in sodium intake.
+Concept 3: Limiting calories from added sugars and saturated fats and reducing sodium intake.

 Concept 4: Shift to healthier food and beverage choices.